Our church team works together to create a warm and welcoming place.

 After a long process of meetings, discussions and voting the congregations of the former Knightswood St Margaret’s and Temple Anniesland Churches joined in a union on the 27th of January 2022 with a service of Union held at our Knightswood building.

-We have a deferred union with St David's church Knightswood who also took part in the process. they will become part of the Knightswood Anniesland Trinity church in 2024.
+St David's church Knightswood also took part in the process and became part of the Knightswood Anniesland Trinity church with a service of union on the 21st of November 2024.

 We continue to work hard together to get to know each other, to share our strengths, and to build a stronger, loving, creative Christian community.
 A place where all are welcome and together we can explore our faith and share God’s love with others.